buntstiftmine/PP6/README.md

 #### Reflection Questions

-1. **What is the difference between `printf` and `echo` in Bash?**
+1. **What is the difference between `printf` and `echo` in Bash?** both printf and echo are used to display text but "printf" provides a greater functionality and larger formatting capabilities.
 2. **What is the role of `~/.bashrc` in your shell environment?**
+    The shell script ~/.bashrc runs every time a new shell session is started.
+It contains shell customization settings (e.g. settings for environment variables, shell options or customized shell prompts).
 3. **Explain the difference between sourcing (`source ~/.bashrc`) and executing (`./print.sh`).**
+When sourcing a script, the shell runs the script in the current shell environment.
+When executing a script a new shell process is started to run the script.
+That means, any changes to the environment do not persist in the original shell.

 ---